 • As a result, I had to apply for an extension, to gain that time back.

-Minor life events that cost me time literally felt like my soul being sucked from my body.
-I needed every single minute, and small things like completing forms for taxes, rescheduling medical appointments, and even selling my Oasis tickets, were all vacuums on my personal available time.
+Minor life events literally felt like time being sucked from my body.
+I needed every single minute, and small things like completing forms for taxes, rescheduling medical appointments, and even selling my Oasis tickets, were all vacuums on my personal time.
+I began hoarding time.

 The extension was a life-saver in giving me time back.
 It meant that even though I was pushing hard to the finish line, on the day before submission, I had ticked all the boxes, prepared my files, and went to bed feeling confident and relaxed.
 Any changes from this point forward, I would have to catch in minor revisions.